DarkEnergySurvey/simple/README.md

 ### Automatic

 Alternatively, running the script `automate.sh` from `simple_run/` will run the simple binning search, create a candidate list, produce plots, and compress a tarball deliverable.
 This is not currently recommended as it does not work.

+## Notes

+By default, `farm_plots.py` will only produce plots for hotspots with statistical significance greater than 5.5 sigma.
+This threshold has intentionally chosen to be low (such that investigations can be made of very low-significance hotsposts and candidates) but also to minimize junk.